Paulus88/Pi-hole-on-MicroK8s/README.md

                 values:
                 - pihole
 ```
-This tells kubernetes that the Pi-hole pod must run on a linux machine and 2 pods with the pihole app are not allowed to run on the same device at one time.
+This tells Kubernetes that the Pi-hole pod must run on a linux machine and 2 pods with the pihole app are not allowed to run on the same device (node) at one time.

 **hostNetwork** in Docker known as --net=host.
 ```